Berk1034/Computer-Systems-And-Networks/README.md

 ## Recommendations:
 * *IP and port is not “hardcode”.
 We provide the ability to enter.*
 * *When creating juice on the server side, you need to check the availability of the selected port (perhaps it is already in use).
 I will check with protection.*

+## Lab №3 task:
+*Create a service that implements remote file storage using the HTTP REST protocol.
+Support HTTP methods with the following semantics: GET - file reading, PUT - file overwriting, POST - adding to the end of the file, DELETE - deleting the file, COPY - copying the file, MOVE - moving the file.
+Create a client program demonstrating how the service works.*